rajasajidmanzoor/CMB2-Theme-Options-Panel/README.md

 Once you have done this step you can see Theme options Menu in your Admin dashboard.
 Now open file custom_posts.php and customize this according to your needs.

-To your theme options values in frontend you can use following examples
+To use your theme options values in frontend you can use following examples

      global $myTheme_options;
      $myTheme_options=get_site_option( 'options-page', true, false) ;